abs-tudelft/Tydi-Chisel/README.md

   }
 }
 ```
-Look through the [test examples](testing/src/test/scala/nl/tudelft/tydi_chisel) for inspiration for the functionality and syntax.
+Look through the [test examples](testing/src/test/scala/nl/tudelft/tydi_chisel) for all functionality and syntax.

 ## Getting started